| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 best compound.
 North 2 and North 3 compounds were constructed on the

 same design as the South compound, and were as unsatisfactory.
+The completion of the last 2 compounds gave the

 camp an L-shape appearance which followed the natural contours of the